k6alvarez/react-graphql-full-stack-project/README.md

 - Create Prisma server `prisma init` and select `Demo Server`
 - Follow prompts to select server region, app name, app stage (dev or prod), and choose `Don't Generate` when asked about the programming language for the generated Prisma client
 - Replace the endpoint url from the generated `prisma.yml` file and add it as the value for `PRISMA_ENDPOINT` in a new `.env` file.
+- Create a `PRISMA_SECRET` variable in `.env` and set it anything, I typically use gqlAppNameSecret
 - Copy and Paste the `prisma.yml.sample` to `prisma.yml`
 - Copy and Paste the `datamodel.prisma.sample` to `datamodel.prisma` to generate latest schema
 - Deploy to prisma with `npm run deploy`